How Do I Know If My Child Has Little League Shoulder?

 Conservative management:

-- Rest – your doctor may suggest you avoid throwing activities for a period of time.
+- Rest – your doctor may suggest that your child avoid throwing activities for a period of time.

-- Ice – this helps to decrease swelling, bleeding, and pain in the shoulder.
+- Ice – this helps to decrease swelling and pain in the shoulder.

 - Video throwing analysis – at Cincinnati Children’s, we are able to perform two-dimensional video analysis of throwing motion.
 Trained therapists are able to break down the phases of throwing to look for deficiencies.